There is a lot of information on these pages so it can take a little while for all of it to load. Please be patient.

 This is an archive of educational materials relating to cell phones and privacy.

-There is a lot of information on this page so it can take a little while for all of it to load.
+There is a lot of information on these pages so it can take a little while for all of it to load.
 Please be patient.
-In addition to the concerns about bureaucracy out of control, inexpensive Cell Phone Spyware is... read more
+In addition to the concerns about bureaucracy out of control, inexpensive Cell Phone Spyware has... read more

 Edward Snowden - Your phone can be used to spy on you, even when you think it's turned off.

 So far since 2008 Joel Brenner, Edward Snowden and William Binney all former NSA employee's have all said your phone can be used against you even when you believe it is turned off.
 Mr. Brenner was Inspector General ... read more